 I was immediately impressed.
-Situated in the heart of Darling Harbour, the Sofitel is banking it's success on the old real estate mantra, “location, location, location,” and has delivered by ensuring it is one of Sydney’s best-positioned luxury hotels.
+Situated in the heart of Darling Harbour, the Sofitel is banking its success on the old real estate mantra: “location, location, location.”
+And it has delivered in spades, ensuring it is one of Sydney’s best-positioned luxury hotels.

-It is very close to the city being in Darling Harbour, you are a little bit detached from the city life, so it doesn’t feel quite as hectic, or busy.
-Just check out the view across to city!
+It is very close to the city being in Darling Harbour.
+Yes, you are a little bit detached from the hustle and bustle of city life, but that also means it doesn’t feel quite as hectic, or busy.
+Just check out the view across the harbour to the city!

 As a brand, the Sofitel Darling Harbour focuses on offering an experience drawn from local culture yet blended with its French heritage.
 Each of its hotels are pioneering and uniquely French.